smathur-splunk/workshops/docs/custom_metr.md

     time.sleep(5)
 ```

 2. Next, modify the script to create a POST request, which will send the random numbers being generated as values of a metric.
-Inside the `while` loop, add the boilerplate lines below to your Python script.
+Inside the `while` loop, add the code below to your Python script.
 (Make sure this code is **inside** the `while` loop, and indented one level.)

-Set `metrics_dimensions` equal to a dict of key-value pairs that you'd like to use as dimensions.
+- Set `metrics_dimensions` equal to a dict of key-value pairs that you'd like to use as dimensions.
 As an example, you might set it equal to `{'rng':'python', 'script':'random_gen.py'}`

-Replace `METRIC_NAME` with the desired metric name (you may want to prefix this with `custom.` for easy searching).
-Replace `<REALM>` and `SPLUNK_ACCESS_TOKEN` with your corresponding values.
+- Replace `METRIC_NAME` with the desired metric name (you may want to prefix this with `custom.` for easy searching).

+- Replace `<REALM>` and `SPLUNK_ACCESS_TOKEN` with your corresponding values.

-Note that here we have a dict called `metrics_data`, which has a key of `gauge` (this is where you specify the metric type), and a value of a list `metrics_list`.
+- Note that here we have a dict called `metrics_data`, which has a key of `gauge` (this is where you specify the metric type), and a value of a list `metrics_list`.
 That list should contain all the gauge metrics that you would like to send.
-This way, multiple metrics can be sent at the same time.
-If you're only sending one metric, the value for `gauge` (or any other metric type) *still* needs to be a list, it'll just have one item.
+	- This way, multiple metrics can be sent in the same request (this applies to cURL too).
+	- If you're only sending one metric, the value for `gauge` (or any other metric type) *still* needs to be a list, it'll just have one item.

-*Tip: you may want to move `time.sleep(5)` to the bottom of the `while` loop, after the `print` statements.*
+*Tip: you may want to move `time.sleep(5)` to the bottom of the `while` loop, after the `print` statement.*

 ```python
     metrics_list = []